mnabialek/laravel-test-css/readme.md

 ### Usage

-When you added global middleware, this package will automatically add custom styles just before `</head>` HTMl tag.
+This package will automatically add custom styles just before `</head>` HTMl tag.
 Be aware this package add stylesheets only when environment is set to `testing` and when response is in `text/html` format.